aiman-al-masoud/deixiscript/src/transpile/README.md

 Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to:

-* limited expressivity of JS, eg: lack of universal quantification
+* limited expressivity of JS, eg: lack of universal quantification. (although JS has querySelector for DOM)

 # Translation from Intermediate AST to JS